la-lo-go/after-windows-fresh-install/README.md

     Execute a new console as administrator and write:
     ``` powershell
     Set-ExecutionPolicy -ExecutionPolicy Bypass
     ```
-6. Install the a nerd font ([here](https://www.nerdfonts.com/font-downloads) you have a few)
+6. Install a nerd font from ([here](https://www.nerdfonts.com/font-downloads) you have a few)
+7. Restart the Terminal
-7. Change the font to CascadiaCode: Configuracion > Valores predeterminados > Aparecia > Tipo de fuente
+8. Change the font to the new font: Configuracion > Valores predeterminados > Aparecia > Tipo de fuente